MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_17_DefenderForCloudAppsDiscoveryAndRestrictions.md

 1. This process allows you to block applications that are not sanctioned within your company policy, limiting Shadow IT within your organization.

-**Note**: There is a delay between unsanctioning an application and that application being blocked.
+**Note**: There is a delay when sactioning and unsanctioning an application and that application.
+You may have to wait up to 5 minutes.

 Once the application has been blocked as unsanctioned, the application will not be accessible through browser, in-private browser, or store download on a Client that is onboarded to MDE (Microsoft Defender for Endpoint) integrated with Microsoft Defender for Cloud Apps.